 Use of the eastern half as a terminus for trains from England was brief, with Buchanan Street opening in 1849 and trains being diverted there.
 The eastern portion was then used for local trains such as those to Hamilton.

 The line was extended north in 1876 by the City of Glasgow Union Railway from Langside Junction, leaving the approach to the old terminus intact on its west side.
+The building was demolished in 1873 to allow construction of the new line, although the station remained open.
 For the Glasgow and South Western Railway the CGU was part of a greater scheme which saw the opening of the joint line south to Kilmarnock in 1871 and its use to carry trains from England to Glasgow, culminating in the opening of the great Glasgow St Enoch terminus in 1876.

 The preparation for the opening of the CGU led to the complete demolition of the east (Caledonian Railway) side of the station, that portion being replaced with temporary platforms to the south from 1873 to 1879.
 The western half offices and platforms remained in use until 1877, with the new line passing directly to their east, and following that remained relatively intact with their terminating platform and goods lines in use as South Side Goods until at least 1910, the former station approach becoming a recreation ground.